-When do puppies lose their teeth?
+When do puppies lose their baby teeth?

 When do puppies first get teeth?

 Although puppies aren’t born with any teeth, it’s not long before those first tiny milk teeth will come in – somewhere between two and four weeks old.
-At this point, the puppy’s eyes will be open, although they’ll still be feeding from their mother.
+At this point, the puppy’s eyes and ears will be open, although they’ll still be feeding from their mother.
 And it’s the mother who will very quickly start to teach her puppies the importance of not biting too hard during feeding or playtime!

 Teething time